 - Low blood pressure

-Sudden withdrawal from the regular use of high doses can be fatal and for individuals who have become addicted to barbiturates it is essential that they seek the care of trained rehabilitation professionals to help them withdraw safely and effectively.
+Sudden withdrawal from the regular use of high doses of barbiturates can be fatal.
+For individuals who have become addicted to barbiturates, it is essential that they seek the care of trained rehabilitation professionals to help them withdraw safely and effectively from these drugs.